FREQUENTLY ASKED QUESTIONS

 Do you ship outside the United States?

-Three flavors of HomeFree boxed mini cookies (Chocolate Chip, Double Chocolate Chip, and Vanilla) are now available in Canada!
-If you do not see HomeFree cookies in your local store in Canada, just ask!
+Three flavors of HomeFree boxed mini cookies (Chocolate Chip, Double Chocolate Chip, and Vanilla) are now available in Canada and the UK.
+If you do not see HomeFree cookies in your local store, just ask!
 For questions about other counties, including shipping quotes to other countries or to Hawaii, please contact us at email@example.com.

 Do you offer your products in bulk, such as for schools and other food service?

 Absolutely.
 And to support schools’ and other non-profits’ efforts to support our children, we offer discounted bulk rates to keep the cookies as affordable as possible for all of the children.
 Some HomeFree cookies meet school nutritional guidelines of the A List and of the Alliance for a Healthier Generation Smart Snacks and of the FDA, thereby providing a terrific solution for schools: With HomeFree, our children can be included when treats are served, the parents love how wholesome the cookies are, and the kids without allergies love the cookies too.

 Does HomeFree have a commitment to the environment?

 Absolutely.
 At HomeFree, in part represented by our logo, we care a great deal about protecting our environment.
 Some of our products are certified organic (70%), thereby contributing to the health of our water and of our children.
 Further, our packaging is made from recycled materials, our packing “peanuts” are made from corn starch, and most of our cookie boxes additionally are made using wind power.
 We only use the packaging we need: You will find little extra space in our boxes, and our large cookies are in stay fresh bags rather than the traditional plastic disposable trays.
 From reusable cups in our staff room, to efficient appliances in our Kitchen, we at HomeFree are careful stewards of our environment.
 We proudly are a certified B Corporation because of our strong commitment to environmental as well as social responsibility.